Top 10 Ankle Weights Reviewed and Rated

 The Gaiam ankle weights are a pair that individually weight 2.5 pounds, racking up a total of five pounds.
 If you are a beginner, you might struggle with them since they are on the heavy side, but you can always work harder to get to their level - they are not so demanding.Read more

 The Gaiam weights are super comfy and fit both genders equally.
 The design is adjustable, and they stay right where you tell them to, even with rigorous exercises.
 There are no metal buckles to rub your skin and no gaps between the material where a strap could irritate you.
 They are definitely super comfy and have a secure velcro closure suitable for heavy ankle weight.

 Available In Four Weights

 The ankle weights in this set are adjustable in half-pound increments, meaning that you can load them at any resistance from a half pound to five pounds.
-The All Pro features ankle padding and heel padding, making this an incredibly comfortable set of ankle weights.
+The All-Pro features ankle padding and heel padding, making this an incredibly comfortable set of cheap ankle weights.
 They are easy to run in and simple to take on and off before and after your workout.
 They are suitable for your cardio workout or other high-impact exercises.